 We therefore continue to closely monitor the advice and guidance from the Government and Public Health England to ensure the appropriate contingency plans and measures are in place.

-In accordance with the latest Government guidelines on a new national lockdown, announced on the 4th January we will primarily work from home however we will continue to make all efforts to service our clients as comprehensively as possible.
+Based on the current Government guidelines our offices remain open but with the premise that as a business we will primarily work from home as much as possible.
+We will continue to make all efforts to service our clients as comprehensively as possible.

 As we recognise the value of listening and talking to our clients we have adapted our working practices to ensure that we continue to maintain that vital contact with them whilst ensuring everyone’s safety and wellbeing.